jhoooooo/chatbox/Premades/Vyledust/readme.txt

 Does not support option to hide message after x seconds because it conflicted with message rendered.
 To be specific, the fadeout animation (animate.css) somehow (sometimes) makes the bottom of the message rendered (about 1px) hidden/flickered.
-You can enable the option in css by comment back in the code at line 48 and 49.
 Might be browser specific bug idk might be my laptop only.

+You can enable the option in css by commenting the code back in at line 48 and 49.
+If you don't know how to, ask me on Twitter.